megamsys/deccanplato/README.md

 ## Testing your install

+Start the tomcat7 container on port 8080 with:

+    $ ~/tomcat/bin/start.sh

 ### Let us create an account with salesforce.

 In your src/test/resource/salesforcecrm, there exists a json named : account_create.json

 	system
 		access
 		Ignore the fields `project_id`	`access_org_id`		`access_account_name`.
 		These are internal fields that are used for tracking a project based on an id.

 	provider
-		access : Feed the appropriate date inside
+		access : Feed the appropriate data.
 	The import aspect to note here is the provider shall be `salesforcecrm` and `bizactivity` shall be `account#create`

 For further details, read the documentation at [Opensource cloud integration :][3] * launching shortly